novatorem/Melodify/README.md

 >
 > Go to the [Releases](https://github.com/novatorem/Melodify/releases) page and download the latest release

-Currently Windows 10 support only, planning on further expansion if this picks up.
+Currently only supports Windows 10, planning on further expansion if this picks up.

 ## Development setup

-Developed on Visual Studio 2019

-A WPF application using .NET
+Developed on Visual Studio 2019 - a WPF application using .NET

 You'll need to get your own Spotify API and YouTube API access.
 Set up a Resources.resx file under the Solution Properties.